 We know what it takes to be successful in your chosen field.
 Your tutors are professionals in their own right and understand what you need to help you establish your career.
 Student Enterprise and Employability (SEE) are dedicated to helping you build up work-relevant skills, knowledge, experience and networks throughout your time here.
 You will also benefit from our many relationships with industry, which give our students exclusive opportunities and access to networks and funding.

 Creative Opportunities is the UAL job and work placement website for students and graduates, advertising hundreds of creative opportunities each month.
 This includes ArtsTemps in-house recruitment agency, placing students and graduates in paid temping roles within the University.

 Find out more about Student Jobs and Careers

 Applicants are required to have an honours degree in a related subject, or a professional or academic qualification recognised as equivalent to an Honours degree.
 We welcome applications from non-traditional backgrounds and in particular mature students.

-If you do not have the required qualifications, but do have professional experience you may be eligible to gain credit for previous learning and experience through the AP(E)L system.
+If you do not have the required qualifications, but do have professional experience, you may be eligible to gain credit for previous learning and experience through the Accreditation of Prior and Experiential Learning (APEL) i.e. professional experience or a combination of courses and work experience.
 Your experience is assessed as a learning process and tutors will evaluate that experience for currency, validity, quality and sufficiency.

 Some prior knowledge of design software is helpful, but not a requirement for joining the course.
 Software skills are however NOT taught as part of the course, so if you are unfamiliar with design software, it might be useful to study a part-time software course concurrently or in advance of joining the course.